johan-st/go-image-server/README.md

   - [ ] win
   - [ ] linux
 - [ ] tests need to be able to run with no setup after clone (include sane default conf in repo)
-- [ ] app need to be able to run with no setup after clone (include sane default conf in repo)
+- [ ] app need to be able to run as binary with no setup (maybe sane default conf is created?)
 - [ ] support webp